Joshua-Wright/disk_sync/README.md

 # disk_sync
-syncs disk images using a hash index to avoiding reading the whole backup image
+Syncs disk images using a hash index to avoiding reading the backup image except when necessary.
+Uses multiple threads to calculate hashes as fast as possible, and intelligently marks empty blocks as sparse on output.

+#### Example Use Case:
+Back up a SSD to an external HDD: The bottleneck will be the CPU using all available threads to calculate hashes of each block.

-### Usage:
+#### Usage:
 sync_images \<input file\> \<output file\> \<blocksize\>
 * input file may be a device file or a regular file
 * output file must be a regular file, as \<output file\>.hash is also created